BertHav/Omgevingsmonitor_Software/README.md

 Bugfix for not reading the battery charge during USB charge proces

 ## version 5.06 <a name="version506"></a>
 Battery capacity differentation.
-LARGEBATTERY define is in main.h.
+LARGEBATTERY definition is in main.h.
 When sen5x is disabled by low batterypower, no values for sen5x are uploaded to opensensemap.

 ## version 5.05 <a name="version505"></a>
 Patch for detecting which sensor causes a hang.
 Suspect is BMP280 in error state.